Skip to content

 Description

-A panel discussion on the complexity of addiction, mental health, and intergenerational trauma through the lived experience of Curtis.
-A critically acclaimed featured film subject of Inheritance, a new feature documentary film directed and produced by Matt Moyer and Amy Toensing.
+This session is a panel discussion on the complexity of addiction, mental health, and intergenerational trauma through the lived experience of Curtis, a critically acclaimed featured film subject of Inheritance, a new feature documentary film directed and produced by Matt Moyer and Amy Toensing.

 The discussion will build from film clips of Inheritance and be facilitated by Greg Williams, Executive Producer of High Watch Media and feature Judy Crane, author of The Trauma Heart who has over three decades of clinical experience in the field of trauma and substance use disorders.